galicians/jobPostingApp/README.md

 Bluebird to add promises, that will help to keep cleaner tests, getting rid of nested call backs

+codeship to run tests, make the build and deploy in heroku

+supertest, to past data to our api through a test

 To take a look at the project, please visit the URL:

 https://postingmakerjobs.herokuapp.com/